mbdevpl/typed-astunparse/README.rst

 requirements
 ------------

 This package is intended for Python 3.5 and later.
-It was tested on 64 bit Ubuntu, but it might work on other systems too.
+It is tested on Linux (Travis CI) and Windows (AppVeyor), but it might work on other systems too.

 typed-astunparse depends on: